hazelcast/hazelcast-jet/site/docs/operations/gc-concerns.md

 the previous scenario: a modern JDK with G1.
 The default maximum GC pause of 200 ms is a good setting and allowing larger pauses may only marginally help increase the throughput.
 We found that G1 can perform well even at close to 90% heap usage.
-You may experiment with the Parallel collector using the GC tuning options `-XX:NewRatio=8 -XX:MaxTenuringThreshold=2` as a start, but we found the potential gain to be pretty low.

 ### Garbage-Free Aggregation